 Advice: If you’re interested in publishing, first pursue a summer internship while you’re still in college as it can be very hard to break into the industry without one.
 Also, make sure you’re absolutely dedicated to the industry as it’s notoriously a lot of work before you see a salary pay-off.
 But if books are what you’re passionate about and you don’t mind spending a lot of time outside work reading and editing, it can be a wonderful field to be in.

-Andy Brommel graduated in 2004 with a degree in Performance Studies and English and a vague notion of doing something writerly or professorial for the (also notional) benefit of the world.
-Thanks largely to some NU friends, he eventually found a great job as a writer for Campbell & Company, a national consulting firm that serves the nonprofit sector.
-He now leads the firm's communications practice and co-manages a team of writers and designers.
+Andy Brommel graduated in 2004 with a degree in Performance Studies and English and a vague notion of doing something writerly, professorial or nonprofit-ish.
+He spent a couple years working at Northwestern’s Office of Fellowships, in the course of which it became clear that he had no business going to graduate school.
+Thanks largely to some NU friends, he then found a great entry-level job as a writer for Campbell & Company, a national consulting firm that serves the nonprofit sector.
+Ten years later, he leads the firm's communications practice and manages a team of writers and designers.
 Together, they work with nonprofit organizations to define their visions, craft their messages and tell their stories.
-His wife--another NU English alum--is a yoga therapist and studio manager.

 Kallie Culbertson graduated from Northwestern in 2014 with a B.A. in Creative Writing and Psychology.
 She currently works as an Associate at Golin, a Public Relations firm, where she specializes in healthcare and pharmaceutical account management.
 She began her career at McDonald’s Corporation, where she worked as the Management Communications Intern.
 During her time at Northwestern, Kallie served as the President of GreekBuild and the Vice President of Programming for the Panhellenic Association.
 She also worked at Glantz Design here in Evanston as a content strategist for websites, blogs, social media and marketing campaigns.